intershop/intershop-pwa/docs/guides/code-documentation.md

 However, there are some cases where documentation is recommended:

-- technical background required
+- Technical background required,

-- restraints on method arguments, that cannot be inferred by the method signature alone
+- Restraints on method arguments, that cannot be inferred by the method signature alone,

-- tricky parts where some degree of magic is happening (especially useful as in-line documentation)
+- Tricky parts where some degree of magic is happening (especially useful as in-line documentation),

-- class documentation for exported shared components.
+- Class documentation for exported shared components.